-Canary wood is a very dense hardwood with a Janka hardness rating of 2300.
-This makes it an excellent choice for projects that require durabilities, such as flooring or furniture.
+Now, what sets Canary wood apart is its remarkable density, scoring a solid 2300 on the Janka hardness scale.
+That makes it a top pick for projects that demand durability, like flooring and furniture.
 Canary wood also has a low shrinkage rate, meaning it is less likely to warp or crack over time.

 Its color can vary from pale to vibrant, depending on the particular tree the lumber was sourced from.
 The grain pattern of canary wood is relatively straight and smooth, making it suitable for a wide range of design styles.